 - Whole grains, beans, legumes, nuts and seeds daily

-- Most people in Blue Zone areas eat less than 50g of meat five times a month – that’s just over once a week!
+- Most people in Blue Zone areas eat less than 50g of meat five times a month.
+That’s just over once a week!
 They will typically have a roast and splurge on meat once a month

 - 5-10 portions of fruits and vegetables a day (95% veg a day)

 - They avoid sugary treats, beverages and any processed foods that contain preservatives.
-Cake, cookies etc are served on special occasions and never every day
+Cake, cookies etc are served on special occasions

 - They enjoy homecooked food made from scratch, think Italian pasta from Sardinia in Italy made entirely from scratch